shaneagibson/header-context/README.md

 # header-context

-*header-context* maintains HTTP headers and makes them available for logging or auditing purposes, and for passing to subsequent requests.
+*header-context* is a Play Framework library for capturing HTTP headers.
+They can then be accessed for logging or auditing purposes, or for use in subsequent downstream requests.

 Configure the ContextPropagatingDispatcher via:
 ```